hannasm/ExpressiveReflectionDotnet/README.md

 There is a fairly comprehensive set of unit tests, and additionald examples demonstrating functionality can be found there.

 # Changelog
+## 1.2.5
+  * fixing an issue with the comments produced in source distribution

 ## 1.2.4
   * after hitting some issues with filesystem path length limitations renaming the folder the Sources package installs to in the hopes of minimizing the filename slizes